Every vacuum tube has at least two conducting terminals called

-and an "anode".
+and the "anode".

-electrons, which are quite speedy to begin with,
+electrons, which are speedy to begin with,

 earth metal oxide coated surface.

-This "thermionic" emission begins as the cathode
+This thermionic emission begins as the cathode

 ready to go to work.

-plate attracts and collects the free electrons
+plate attracts and collects the free electrons,